-Small equipment is checked by the subject leader on an ongoing basis; large equipment is checked annually by an external inspector.
+All equipment is checked by the subject leader on an ongoing basis; and some pieces of large equipment are checked annually by an external inspector.
 If any defect is found in any of the PE equipment this must be reported immediately and taken out of use.
 Children should be made aware of safe handling of the PE equipment and should be taught a correct method of carrying apparatus and equipment.